 The land now known as Highland Orchard was originally part of Penryn’s Citrus Colony, and was at one time owned by Harry Butler, son of Penryn founding father P.W.Butler.
 After the Great Depression Butler was forced into bankruptcy and the orchard passed through several hands before the Aguilar family acquired it in 1947.

-When Tony Aguilar returned from WWII in 1947, Highland Orchard was an 80 acre deciduous orchard planted in plums, peaches and pears.
+Highland Orchard was an 80 acre deciduous orchard planted in plums, peaches and pears.
 The late 40s and early 50s were good and profitable years, but by the mid 1950s farms that had been planted in the valley after WWII were producing fruit earlier in the season and more cheaply than Placer County growers.
 This, coupled with pear decline in the 1960s, caused great upheaval in Placer County’s fruit industry, and many small farms and ranches were sold to developers.